-- 3. HOWTO operation of MARS resources - 3.
-Only when systemd templates are not used, and only for increased safety on hostA: marsadm wait-umount mydata
+3. Only when systemd templates are not used, and only for increased safety on hostA: marsadm wait-umount mydata

 This will reduce the risk of hanging umounts leading to long-lasting waits at the future primary hostB.
-Such problems will be detected earlier, so you have more possibilities for fixing them.
+Such problems will be detected earlier, so you have more possibilties for fixing them.